* Click here to return to the main conference page *

 (10-12 minutes)

 1.3.
-Roundtable (works in-progress) on Reimagining K-12 Schools
+Roundtable (works in-progress) on Reimagining K-12 Schools [Moore 3320]

-Session Moderator: TBA
+Session Moderator: Sidra Sheikh

 Five Principles of Decolonization: A Proposed Rubric to Assess and Analyze Organizational Models